-- a) To assist with ensuring a consistent delivery of a high quality service to the Authority, fishing industry and General Public in all aspects of the activities provided by the Service. - b) To maintain an up to date knowledge and appreciation of any new legislation that may have an effect on the delivery of D&SIFCA objectives.
+- a) To assist with ensuring a consistent delivery of a high quality service to the Authority, fishing industry and General Public in all aspects of the activities provided by the Service. - b) To maintain an up to date knowledge and appreciation of any new legislation that may have an effect on the delivery of the Authority's objectives.